Frequently Asked Questions

-GenCatalog is a desktop application and Chrome extension that automatically captures, catalogs, and organizes your AI-generated images and videos from Grok Imagine, Higgsfield, Midjourney, and Digen — all in one fast, searchable local library on your computer.
+GenCatalog is a desktop application and Chrome extension that captures, imports, catalogs, and organizes your AI-generated images and videos from local files, ComfyUI, Grok Imagine, Arcana Labs, Gemini, GPT Image, Rogue Studio, Higgsfield, Midjourney, Digen, and Venice.ai — all in one fast, searchable local library on your computer.

-The core idea: every generation you create is saved with its prompt, platform, model, and metadata — not just the file.
-So six months from now you can find exactly what you made and recreate it.
+The core idea: every generation you create is saved with its prompt, platform, model, workflow details, and metadata when available — not just the file.
+If you already downloaded a file yourself, you can import it and add that context afterward.

 More platforms are planned for future updates.

 No. Everything stays on your computer.
 GenCatalog runs entirely locally — there is no cloud sync, no remote storage, and no account required.
-Your files and prompts never leave your machine.
+Your captured files, imported files, and prompts never leave your machine.

 The only external communication is periodic license key validation with our payment processor (Lemon Squeezy), which sends only your license key — never your media or prompts.